Man ejected from pick-up truck after collision in Rochester - NewsBreak

 Man ejected from pick-up truck after collision in Rochester

 ROCHESTER, N.Y.
-(WROC) — A male was ejected from his pick-up truck after colliding with another vehicle in the area of Bremen Street and Norton Street on Thursday.
+(WROC) — A man was ejected from his pick-up truck after colliding with another vehicle in the area of Bremen Street and Norton Street on Thursday afternoon.

 According to RPD investigators, the male was traveling in his vehicle northbound on Bremen Street when he failed to stop at a stop sign.
 After continuing past the stop sign, he collided with a vehicle driven by a 61-year-old female and was ejected from the truck.